ORIGIN OF AN IDEA

 Africa’s Great Green Wall, however, was different.
 A wall, which, if successful, will be ranked as a natural Wonder of the World.
 Mullan immediately recognized that this was a wall that all humanity could believe in because it had several noble objectives.
 However, he was surprised that, like himself, many had not yet heard of it, in Ireland and abroad, including senior politicians and civil servants.

-Due to desertification, caused by Climate Breakdown, 60 million people in sub-Saharan Africa are expected to migrate during the 2020s.
+Due to desertification, caused by Climate Breakdown, 60 million people in sub-Saharan Africa may be forced to migrate during the next three decades.
 African nations have decided to take action with a project aimed at restoring degraded land.

-In the following short BBC documentary, you will see Senegalese women, already engaged in building the wall, who are singing:
+In the following short BBC documentary, you will see Senegalese women, already engaged in growing the wall, who are singing:

 “Praise to the trees [Laudato Trees!]